How Big is a Golf Cart Garage? (Save a Few Bucks)

 Once you’ve been given the green light, the next step you’ll need to consider is the building materials.
 The four most common ones used in garage construction are drywall, wood, concrete, and steel.
 What you choose is ultimately up to your preferences, such as how it would look alongside your home, the overall appearance, available materials, etc.

 However, if you’re looking for durability from year-long elements, experts recommend going with steel.
-The material is not only weather and pest resistant, but is also the most cost-effective in the long run.
-Whereas initial costs might seem a bit steep, keep in mind how little maintenance a steel golf cart garage will require years down the road.
+The material is not only weather and pest-resistant but is also the most cost-effective in the long run.

-Don’t forget Ventillation
+Don’t forget Ventilation

 What is the best size door for a golf cart garage?